 Every time you review a medication you empower patients!

-We asked 2513 patients taking Medicines used for Migraine just how bothered they were by side effects?
-77% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 14% of patients asked said they felt somewhat bothered from Medicines used for Migraine.
-This leaves 9% of the patients we asked who were using Medicines used for Migraine still felt very or extremely bothered from side effects when they were taking Medicines used for Migraine.
+2792 patients taking Medicines used for Migraine were asked how bothered they were by any side effects from taking Medicines used for Migraine?
+78% felt not at all or only slightly bothered by side effects from taking Medicines used for Migraine, while 13% felt somewhat bothered.
+Meaning that 8% felt very or extremely bothered by side effects from taking Medicines used for Migraine.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.